alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 > [^1]: :information_source: You can also specify a `.csv` extension for the output format by passing `output.csv` to the `-o` flag.

-> [^2]: :warning: If you created the plugin workspace with a non-default `Tool Category` (from the [Create a Workspace](#1-create-a-workspace) section), then the plugin will show up in the tab that corresponds to the input that was passed to `Tool Category`
+> [^2]: :warning: If you created the plugin workspace with a non-default `Tool Category` (from the [Create a Workspace](#1-create-a-workspace) section), then the plugin will show up in the tab that corresponds to the input that was passed to `Tool Category`.